CHS-I2P/lesson-two/README.md

 1. Variables can only contain letters, numbers, and underscores.
 Variable names can start with a letter or an underscore, but can not start with a number.
 2. Spaces are not allowed in variable names, so we use underscores instead of spaces.
 For example, use `student_name` instead of `student name`.
-3. You cannot use Python 1[keywords](https://docs.python.org/2.5/ref/keywords.html) as variable names.
+3. You cannot use [Python keywords](https://docs.python.org/2.5/ref/keywords.html) as variable names.
 4. Variable names should be descriptive, without being too long.
 For example `mc_wheels` is better than just `wheels`, and `number_of_wheels_on_a_motorycle`.
 5. Be careful about using the lowercase letter l and the uppercase letter O in places where they could be confused with the numbers 1 and 0.